-- LATE SUBMISSIONS: Homework, Lab Assignments, and Lab Reports that are submitted after their assigned deadlines will be penalized on a 25% per calendar day basis for Hwk/Lab Assignments and a 10% per calendar day basis for Lab Reports, but with a one-lecture grace period allowed for Hwk/Lab Assignments and a one-week grace period allowed for Lab Reports before any penalties incur.
-After the grace period expires, the penalty will be applied to the assignment for each calendar day past the due-date including the days associated with the grace period. - EXAM CORRECTIONS: Students may submit "corrections" to their exams in order to have a percentage (typically 15%) of the points that they lost due to exam errors added back into their exam score.
+Lab Assignments and Lab Reports that are submitted after their assigned deadlines will be penalized on a 10% per calendar day basis, but with a one-week grace period allowed before any penalties incur.
+After the grace period expires, the penalty will be applied to the assignment for each calendar day past the due-date including the days associated with the grace period.

+EXAM CORRECTIONS: Students may submit "corrections" to their exams in order to have a percentage (typically 15%) of the points that they lost due to exam errors added back into their exam score.